nitink-prog/LIU-Printers-Database/README.md

 This front-end application communicates with the back-end through Express middleware.
 I've made that available on GitHub as well: [LIU Printers MySQL Express Server](https://github.com/nitink-prog/LIU-Printers-MySQL-Express-Server)

-- Set up API endpoints corresponding to printers in the database
+- Set up API endpoints corresponding to printers in the database.
 - Allow CORS requests.
 - Set up HTTP methods to POST new printers, GET full database or single printer, PATCH and DELETE.